alleyahn/site/_posts/2024-04-20-2x-release-note.md

 - **Improved failure tolerance level**: Due to increased exposure to failure and new insights, Alleya is now more likely to take even more uncomfortable paths and act even more spontaneously.

 - **Refined Taste Bud functionality**:
 Extensive hours spent sampling different types of tea have significantly honed Alleya's ability to identify subtle flavours.
-She is less likely to describe food and beverages as "yummy" and is more likely to use more appropriate descriptors.
+She is less likely to describe food and beverages as "yummy" and is more likely to use more appropriate descriptors such as "nutty" or "tangy".

 - **Enhanced spice tolerance**: Devouring spicy tteokbokki or *cumi cabai hijau* now doesn't always result in diarrhoea.
 However, please note that *cengek* is still out of the question. *Bon appétit!*